spryker/documentation/202001.0/2fca55a6-6e54-41d8-aaec-eedafa54a0e0.md

 The main templates in *ShopUi* are:

 * **page-blank** - defines a blank page.
-It does not contain any html in the &lt;body&gt; tag.
-This template defines all basic assets for the frontend, such as the &lt;head&gt; content (meta info, styles, high priority scripts and page title), as well as the bottom part of the &lt;body&gt; content (vendor and application scripts).
+It does not contain any html in the <body> tag.
+This template defines all basic assets for the frontend, such as the <head> content (meta info, styles, high priority scripts and page title), as well as the bottom part of the <body> content (vendor and application scripts).
 * **page-layout-main**: extends the page-blank template and defines the main layout for every single page in Spryker Suite.
 This template contains the header, footer, sidebars etc, but does not predefine the content of the page.
 This part is left blank to be defined by specific views.

 ## Components
 Every component is a self-contained entity that implements a certain functional purpose.
 It does not have parts that are executed in other components, nor it executes parts of code for them.
 However, a part of a component is executed on the server side (Twig), and the other part is run on the client side (SCSS and Typescript).
 For this reason, data required for a component should be retrieved via Twig, and then rendered into HTML code.
 As the data source, it is possible to use controller code or output of another component.

 The following conventions are applied to components: